 Since all MSPs tend to have a website, you can learn how they do business without asking questions in person.
 This article discusses some of the things you should focus on.

 A key part of the MSP model is to provide customers with a pricing structure that is clear and predictable, hence lots of “per user,” “per device,” and “per month” models.

 Studying competitors’ pricing models isn’t just about the basic numbers.
-Try to find out exactly what your competitors are offering for the money and, most importantly, what is not included.
+Try to find out exactly what your competitors offer for the money and, most importantly, what is not included.
 By reading the small print, you can highlight your competitors’ negatives to potential customers and be in a position to explain why your service is different.

-By studying your competitors’ service offerings, you may identify gaps in your own, and perhaps adapt your managed services pricing to include certain services for which other companies charge extra fees.
+By studying your competitors’ service offerings, you may identify gaps in your own and perhaps adapt your managed services pricing to include certain services for which other companies charge extra fees.

 If, after doing so, you are confident that your business delivers better standards, you can consider increasing your managed services pricing to reflect it.

 - 3 Managed Services Marketing Strategies for Cloud Services Pricing

 - 4 Mistakes Professional Services Firms Make When Pricing Services